 There are exemptions to this requirement for dealer demonstrator vehicles.

-Yes, demonstrator vehicles are eligible for the subsidy with the following requirements:
+Yes. demonstrator vehicles are eligible for the subsidy with the following requirements:

 - The vehicle must be on-sold by the dealership